ubports/docs.ubports.com/appdev/guides/dependencies.rst

       }
     }

 Build arguments are usually project specific.
-Therefore, study the libraries build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` (if CMake is used).
+Therefore, study the library's build instructions and also look for ``option`` settings in its ``CMakeLists.txt`` (if CMake is used).
 The default build directory is ``build/LIBNAME/ARCHITECTURE``.
 Therefore builds for different architectures can exist in parallel.

 To actually build the library run ``clickable build-libs``.
 You may want to build it for the desktop, too, via ``clickable build-libs --arch amd64``.
 Don't forget to mention this step in your README!

+See how `Teleports clickable.json <https://gitlab.com/ubports/apps/teleports/blob/master/clickable.json#L14>`_ uses the libraries feature to build its dependency tdlib.

 Pre-built
 ^^^^^^^^^
-Note, that a pre-built library usually is only available as a shared object, that needs to be linked dynamically (no static linking).
+Note, that a pre-built library is usually only available as a shared object, that needs to be linked dynamically (no static linking).
 Furthermore, it may contain components that you don't need, resulting in a bloated app.
 It may even miss something, that you could achieve by compiling it yourself.
 Sometimes, a library is available in the Ubuntu Repositories, but is not installable for the architecture you need (likely ``armhf``).
+In this case you have to compile the library as described above.

 If the library is available in the Ubuntu Repositories, you can add it to the dependencies list, like this: